 The Company's revenues are generated through the sale of hydrocarbons; all of the Company's hydrocarbon production activity is located in Colombia and all of the Company's exploration properties are located in Colombia, Peru and Guatemala.
-The Company has an interest in 43 blocks in total, comprised of 38 blocks in Colombia, 3 blocks in Peru and 2 blocks in Guatemala.
+The Company has an interest in 62 blocks in total, comprised of 50 blocks in Colombia, 5 blocks in Peru, 2 blocks in Guatemala, 4 blocks in Brazil and 1 block in Papua New Guinea.